History of Hospitals

 Kim Sue Lia Perkes, “Seton, Austin, working on Brackenridge lease,” Austin American Statesman, August 20, 1998.

-Barbra Mann Wall is the Thomas A. Saunders III Professor of Nursing and Director of The Eleanor Crowder Bjoring Center for Nursing Historical Inquiry, University of Virginia School of Nursing.
+Barbra Mann Wall is Professor of Nursing Emerita, University of Virginia School of Nursing.